Top Places to Visit in Florida

 Miami – The glamorous city of Miami is located on the southeastern coast of Florida; the warm weather, dazzling beaches, sports, and culture have turned Miami into a premier tourist destination.
 Its top attractions include Miami Beach, South Beach, Vizcaya Museum and Gardens, Bayfront Park, Miami Seaquarium, Jungle Island, Jewish Museum of Florida, Miami Children’s Museum, and Dolphin Mall.
 The Art Deco Historic District is known for its art deco architecture and the Wynwood Art District of Miami is home to numerous art galleries and museums.

 Everglades National Park – An hour’s drive from Miami is the Everglades National Park, stretching over 1.5 million acres.
 It is home to a variety of flora and fauna.
 The breathtaking beauty and an opportunity to view alligators, manatees, turtles, panthers, and different kinds of birds bring millions to the Everglades each year.
 The Everglades National Park has been designated a World Heritage Site, an International Biosphere Reserve, and a Wetland of International Importance.
 Visitors particularly enjoy the airboat tours.
+Check the Everglades National Park Map article for all the other information that one should have before visiting the national park.

-Florida Keys – One of the top destinations for beach sports and activities such as sailing, diving, fishing, surfing, and snorkeling are the islands of the Florida Keys.
+Florida Keys – One of the top destinations for beach sports and activities such as sailing, diving, fishing, surfing, and snorkelling are the islands of the Florida Keys.
 From Key Largo to the Dry Tortugas, the Florida Keys have much to offer.
 From leisurely cruises to adventure activities to dolphin watching – the Keys have about everything a tourist can want.

 Daytona Beach – Daytona Beach is home to the Daytona International Speedway, which hosts the iconic Daytona 500 NASCAR race.
 Apart from this, the beach itself is a great attraction with numerous music festivals and concerts regularly being held by the boardwalk (on the Daytona Beach Bandshell stages).
 The Daytona Lagoon water park, the Museum of Arts and Sciences, the Arcade Museum, the Southeast Museum of Photography, and the Cici and Hyatt Brown Museum of Art are some famous museums in Daytona Beach.